+JTCMutex

 This class can be used to establish a critical section.
 This class has no direct equivalent in Java.
 It is provided for performance reasons only.
-Unlike JTCMonitor Of JTCRecursiveMutex, this class not does guarantee recursive locking semantics.
-If the mutex is locked more than once by the same thread, a deadlock may result. lock bool lock() const Lock the mutex.
+Unlike JTCMonitor or JTCRecursiveMutex, this class not does guarantee recursive locking semantics.
+If the mutex is locked more than once by the same thread, a deadlock may result.

+bool lock() const

+Lock the mutex.
 If the mutex is already locked, the calling thread blocks until the mutex is unlocked.
 If the current owner of the mutex attempts to re-lock the mutex, a deadlock may result.

+lock

+This method always returns true.

+unlock

-Returns: This method always returns true. unlock bool unlock() const This method is called by the owner of the mutex to release it.
+bool unlock() const

+This method is called by the owner of the mutex to release it.
 The mutex must be locked and the calling thread must be the one that last locked the mutex.
 If these conditions are not met, undefined behavior will result.

+This method always returns true.

+trylock

-Returns: This method always returns true. trylock bool trylock() const This method is identical to lock except that if the mutex is already locked, then false is returned.
-Returns: true, if the mutex was locked, false otherwise. get_owner JTCThreadId get_owner() const 1.
-Under Windows NT JTCMutex allows recursive locking, while a pthreads implementation (i.e., UNIX) does not.
-Return the thread id of the owning thread.
+bool trylock() const

+This method is identical to lock except that if the mutex is already locked, then false is returned.

+true, if the mutex was locked, false otherwise.

+1. Under Windows, JTCMutex allows recursive locking, while a pthreads implementation (for example, under UNIX) does not.

+get\owner

+JTCThreadId get\owner() const Return the thread id of the owning thread.